Intranet design and planning

 NEXUS OF INTRANET SUCCESS

-The most critical determinant of an intranet’s success – and I cannot stress this enough – is people.
+The most critical determinant of an intranet’s success – and it cannot be over-stressed – is people.
 In particular, the crucial participation and support of senior management (the heart or inner ring of the Nexus model: Executive Support) and the end users (the all-encompassing factor represented by the outer ring ‘Motivated Users’ of the Nexus model).

 The model therefore visually depicts the significant importance of people.
 Ironically, the engagement of both senior management and end users are critical tasks during the Planning of an intranet (specifically, the Assessment and Planning phases of Prescient Digital Media’s intranet project methodology depicted below).